top of page

 Safe and legal Japanese knotweed removal

 There are specific regulations surrounding the removal and disposal of the plant.
 The legal and safest way of removing Japanese knotweed is by enlisting a contractor to dispose of the plants, roots and soil to an approved landfill.
+Learn more about our services and costs here.

 How can Japanese knotweed affect mortgages?